rudof-project/rudof/docs/src/cli_usage/mcp.md

 Part of `rudof` functionality can be exported as an [MCP (Model Context Protocol) server](https://modelcontextprotocol.io/docs/getting-started/intro), allowing it to provide its capabilities to external clients.

 The MCP server supports two configurable transport methods:
 - `stdio` (default): The client launches the MCP server as a subprocess.
-The server reads JSON-RPC messages from its standard input (stdin) and sends messages to its standard output (stdout)
+The server reads JSON-RPC messages from its standard input (stdin) and sends messages to its standard output (stdout).
 - `streamable-http`: The server operates as an independent process that can handle multiple client connections.
 This transport uses HTTP POST and GET requests.
 Server can optionally make use of Server-Sent Events (SSE) to stream multiple server messages.

 By default, the MCP server uses the `stdio` transport.
 When using `streamable-http` transport, the server listens on `http://127.0.0.1:8000` by default and exposes its functionality under the route name `rudof`.